jatinganhotra/GitExaminer/README.md

   essential.
 </p>
 <p>
-  Git-Examiner reports the # of reverts, # of merges and # of cherry-picks performed in a given project, given it's commit history.
+  <strong>Git-Examiner</strong> reports the # of reverts, # of merges and # of cherry-picks performed in a given project, given it's commit history.<br/>
   In addition, Git-Examiner also inspects the commit history and also reports partial reverts and partial cherry-picks in the project.
 </p>